What’s Really In That Chicken Nugget?

 MYTH: Mechanically separated chicken is used to make chicken nuggets.

 FACT: Mechanically separated chicken has been used in poultry products since 1969.
 It is used primarily as an ingredient in frankfurters, lunch meat or other processed products.
-It is NOT typically used in chicken nuggets or patties, and it is not sold directly to consumers.
+It is not typically used in the majority of chicken nuggets or patties, and it is not sold directly to consumers.

 Like all meat and poultry products, however, mechanically separated poultry is regulated and inspected by USDA and products containing it must declare it as an ingredient on the label.

 Mechanical systems prevent waste of nutritious meat and avoid the repetitive motion that would be required to perform close trimming by hand.

 MYTH: “Meat glue” is used to hold chicken nuggets together.